Heruli: On the Pontic-Caspian steppe

 Further north, in 268, Gallienus defeated Heruli at the river Nestos using a new mobile cavalry, but as part of the surrender a Herulian chief named Naulobatus became the first barbarian known from written records to receive imperial insignia from the Romans, gaining the rank of a Roman consul.
 It is highly likely that these defeated Heruli were then made part of the Roman military.

 Recent researchers such as Steinacher now have increased confidence that there was a distinct second campaign which began in 269, and ended in 270.
-Later Roman writers reported that thousands of ships left from the mouth of the Dnieper, manned by a large force of various different Scythian peoples, including Peuci, Greutungi, Austrogothi, Tervingi, Vesi, Gepids, Celts, and Heruli.
+Later Roman writers reported that thousands of ships left from the mouth of the Dnieper, manned by a large force of various different "Scythian" peoples, including Peuci, Greutungi, Austrogothi, Tervingi, Vesi, Gepids, "Celts", and Heruli.
 These forces divided into two parts in the Hellespont.
 One force attacked Thessaloniki, and against this group the Romans, led by Claudius now, had a major victory at the Battle of Naissus (Niš, Serbia) in 269.
 This was apparently a distinct battle from that at the Nessos.
 A Herulian chieftain named Andonnoballus is said to have switched to the Roman side, and this was once again a case where Heruli appear to have joined the Roman military.
 The second group sailed south and raided Rhodes, Crete, and Cyprus and many Goths and Heruli managed to return safely to harbor in the Crimea.
 Lesser attacks continued until 276.

 The Heruli are believed to have formed part of the Chernyakhov culture, which, although dominated by the Goths and other Germanic peoples, also included Bastarnae, Dacians and Carpi.
 The Heruli are thus archaeologically indistinguishable from the Goths.

-Jordanes reports that the Heruli in the late 4th century AD were conquered by Ermanaric, king of the Greuthungian Goths.
+Jordanes reports that these Heruli of the Azov area in the late 4th century AD were conquered by Ermanaric, king of the Greuthungi Goths.
 Ermanaric's realm may also have included Finns, Slavs, Alans and Sarmatians.
-Before being conquered by Ermanaric, Jordanes says that the Heruli were led by their king Alaric.
+Before being conquered by Ermanaric, Jordanes says that the Heruli were led by a king named Alaric.
 Herwig Wolfram has suggested that the future Visigothic king Alaric I may have been named after this Herulian king.

-Doubts have been raised about this earliest, Black Sea period in the history of the Heruli.
-The first author known to have equated these "Eruli" with the later "Eruli" was Jordanes, in the 6th century.